 Elephant Sands, Nata – Maun, Botswana

 Today we make our way to Maun keeping a sharp lookout for roaming wildlife that populate these parts.
 Maun is the gateway to the Okavango Delta as well as the fifth largest town in Botswana.
-It is an eclectic mix of modern buildings and native huts and, although officially still a village, Maun has developed swiftly from a rural town to a community that has expanded to the wide banks of the Thamalakane River.
+Maun is an eclectic mix of modern buildings and native huts and, although it is officially still a village, it has developed swiftly from a rural town to a community that has expanded to the wide banks of the Thamalakane River.
 Red lechwe (a type of antelope) can be seen on these river banks grazing next to local donkeys, goats and cattle.

-NB: Should time allow it, an optional scenic flight over the Delta can be taken in the afternoon.
+NB: If time allows, we have an optional scenic flight over the Delta can be taken in the afternoon.